Chicken breasts with rosemary and garlic

 Wondering what to serve with this recipe?
 I often serve it with spaghetti squash or buckwheat.
 I’ve even been known to serve it with a side of cooked pears, but almost any side dish works well with this dish.

-chicken breast with rosemary and garlic
+Recipe for chicken breasts with rosemary and garlic

-Here's an easy recipe that transforms everyday chicken into something sensational
+Here’s an easy recipe that transforms everyday chicken into something sensational.

 Ingredients